-- The proposal only involves approximately 3.5m2 over an area of approximately 6.5m2, ensuring minimal disturbance of land; - The siren is not proposed over known or recorded archaeological sites; and - Should any archaeological material be encountered, typical accidental discovery protocols will be followed as set out in the Heritage New Zealand Pouhere Taonga Act 2014.
+- The proposal only involves approximately 3.5m3 over an area of approximately 6.5m2, ensuring minimal disturbance of land; - Taking into account the Arch Site assessment and overall physical works proposed, the probability of discovering archaeology is considered low; - No sirens are proposed over known or recorded archaeological sites; and - Should any archaeological material be encountered, typical accidental discovery protocols will be followed as set out in the Heritage New Zealand Pouhere Taonga Act 2014.

-Taking into account the above, and recognising the accidental discovery protocols required under the Heritage New Zealand Pouhere Taonga Act 2014, adverse effects are assessed as less than minor.
+Taking into account the above, the minimal land disturbance proposed and recognising the accidental discovery protocols required under the Heritage New Zealand Pouhere Taonga Act 2014, adverse effects are assessed as less than minor.